dwdas9/home/articles/PowerPlatform/OnPremiseGateway.md

 ![alt text](image-85.png)

-Voilà!
+Voila!
 Your data is now in Dataverse and can be accessed using a wide range of M365 apps.